Willson Contreras Player Props: Cardinals vs. Braves

-On Tuesday, Willson Contreras (on the back of going 1-for-5) and the St. Louis Cardinals face the Atlanta Braves, whose starting pitcher will be Dylan Dodd.
-First pitch is at 7:45 PM ET.
+On Wednesday, Willson Contreras (coming off going 1-for-4 with an RBI) and the St. Louis Cardinals face the Atlanta Braves, whose starting pitcher will be Bryce Elder.
+First pitch is at 1:15 PM ET.

-He had a one-hit showing in his previous game (1-for-5) against the Braves.
+In his last game he had a one-hit showing (1-for-4) against the Braves.

 Willson Contreras Game Info & Props vs. the Braves